-To: All Families, Visitors, Volunteers and Friends to The Davis Community
+To: All Families and Friends of The Davis Community

 From: Angie Barr, Administrator

 Re: COVID-19 Update Confirmed Positive

 COVID-19 tests have continued to be performed per our pool test-based strategy for both residents and employees this week.
 We have seen improvement in test availability and the turnaround time of results this week as labs across the country are adding new equipment and labor to respond to the increasing demand.
 This is very beneficial for us.
 We are partnered with multiple labs as a strategy to have testing kits available from multiple sources given the shortage.
 As you can imagine, this is a critical component for surveillance and monitoring.
 We are cautiously optimistic that this issue is improving.